wouterdebie/locast2tuner/docs/src/advanced/remapping.md

 # Remapping
 In case you override multiple zip codes, Emby and Plex will sort channels by channel number, which means channels from different locations might be intermingled.
-In order circumvent this, you can remap channels.  `locast2tuner` offers two ways of remapping channels.
+In order circumvent this, you can remap channels.  `locast2tuner` offers two ways of remapping channels: `--remap` and `--remap_file`.
 Note that these two options are mutually exclusive, but both can appear in a config file.
 If both appear, then the `--remap` option takes precedence.

 > ❗ Remapping only works when using `multiplex`.